 V. Managing limited resources

-All suggestions formulated here are accordingly tailored to a specific type of PHMR that claims to report on the health of social groups in heterogeneous gender-related situations.
-Aiming to prevent misconceptions and stereotyping, this type of PHMR is costly and hardly compatible with rapid data provision.
+Overall, it was frequently noted that many of the suggestions can be very challenging for standard PHMR formats at the municipal or state level.
+For instance, all suggestions formulated here are tailored to a specific type of PHMR that aims to report on the health of social groups in heterogeneous gender-related situations.
+With the aim of preventing misconceptions and stereotyping, this type of PHMR is costly and hardly compatible with the rapid data provision often required at the municipal or state level.

 The implementation of recommendations, for example to reflect on one’s own assumptions or to include scientific evidence, should therefore, insofar as possible, take place in a team.
 In addition, as suggested, opportunities for cooperation with recognised research institutions and experts should be sought, and sufficient resources need to be available.
 The possibility of working on a few selected topics together with recognised experts should be considered if resources are scarce.